pieroproietti/penguins-eggs-book/chapter-8.md

 particularly useful when dealing with sensitive information or when you want to ensure the privacy and confidentiality of the cloned system.

--   **-**f, **\--**standard: This option specifies the use of standard compression during the image creation.
+* `--standard`: This option specifies the use of standard
+compression: plain `xz` during the image creation.
 It means that the resulting image file will be compressed using a standard compression algorithm, balancing the trade**-**off between compression speed and the resulting size of the image.

-So, by using the **-**f, **\--**standard option, you can create an image with a compressed file size while maintaining a reasonable compression speed.
+So, by using the `--standard` option, you can create an image with a compressed file size while maintaining a reasonable compression speed.

--   **-**h, **\--**help: When used, this option displays the help information for the command.
-It provides details about the available options, their usage, and any additional information that might be useful for understanding and using the command.

-**-**m, **\--**max: This option instructs the system to use maximum compression during the image creation.
+* `--max`: This option instructs the system to use maximum compression during the image creation.
 It applies a more aggressive compression algorithm, which may take more time but can result in a smaller image file size.

--   **-**n, **\--**nointeractive: When this option is used, the command runs in non**-**interactive mode, meaning it does not require any user interaction.
+* `nointeractive`: When this option is used, the command runs in non-interactive mode, meaning it does not require any user interaction.
 It allows the command to be executed automatically without any prompts or input required from the user.

--   **-**p, **\--**prefix**=\<**value**\>**: This option allows you to specify a prefix value for the command.
+* `--prefix`: This option allows you to specify a prefix value for the command.
 The exact functionality and purpose of this prefix value may depend on the specific command you are referring to.
-It could be used as a prefix for file names, directories, or other elements involved in the command\'s execution.
+It could be used as a prefix for file names, directories, or other elements involved in the command's execution.

--   **-**s, **\--**script: When used, this option enables script mode for the command.
+* `--script`: When used, this option enables script mode for the command.
 In script mode, the command generates scripts that can be used to manage the ISO build.
 These scripts can be helpful for automating certain tasks or customizing the ISO build process according to specific requirements.

--   **-**u, **\--**unsecure: Including this option instructs the command to include the contents of /home/\* and the full contents of /root on the live system.
+* `unsecure`: Including this option instructs the command to include the contents of `/home/` and the full contents of `/root` on the live system.
 This option may be useful in certain scenarios where you need to include additional files or configurations from these directories in the resulting live system.

--   **-**v, **\--**verbose: When this option is used, the command runs in verbose mode.
-This means that it provides more detailed and extensive output during its execution.
-Verbose mode is particularly helpful for obtaining additional information and understanding the inner workings of the command.
+* `--verbose`

-  When you include the **-**y, **\--**yolk option with the command, it forces the renewal of the yolk.
+* `--yolk`: When you include `--yolk`, it forces the renewal of the yolk.
 The specific meaning and functionality of the yolk can vary depending on the context of the command you are referring to.
 In general, forcing a yolk renewal